hneemann/Assembler/README.md

 # ASM 3 #

 In this repo you can find a assembler for a simulated 16 bit microprocessor as a [Digital](https://github.com/hneemann/Digital/) simulation.
-You can find the processor as an example in the [Digital](https://github.com/hneemann/Digital/) repo.
+You can find the processor itself as an example in the [Digital](https://github.com/hneemann/Digital/) repo.
 The assembler is implemented in Java.
 I used this assembler to teach my students programming in the assembly language.
 The processor is a harvard single cycle cpu and its architecture is inspired by the MIPS architecture, but the assembler supports pseudo instructions like *push*, *pop*, *enter*, *leave* or *call* and *ret [n]*.
-So it is also possible to program it more like a x86 cisc processor.
+So it is also possible to program more like a x86 cisc processor.
-The assembler has a simple GUI and is able to control the simulator.
-So it is easy to debug a assembly program within the simulator.
+The assembler has a simple GUI and is able to control the simulator usinf its TCP/IP interface.
+So it is easy to debug an assembly program within the simulator.

 ### Usage ###

 * In the folder *src/main/asm* are some sample programs in assembler.
-  The assembler creates a hex file for loading to the instruction memory of the processor.
+  The assembler creates a hex file to be loaded to the instruction memory of the simulated processor.
 * You only need to start the simulator and load the example processor.
 Then you can control the simulator by the assembler GUI.
 * You can find the assembler in the folder *src/main/java*